-- If the call recipient refuses to accept calls from the prisoner this must be noted on the C.02.Form.01 Prisoner telephone number request and the prisoner informed that the recipient has not agreed to receive the prisoner's calls.
+- If the call recipient refuses to accept calls from the prisoner this must be noted on the [C.02.Form.01 Prisoner telephone number request] and staff inform the prisoner that the recipient has not agreed to receive the prisoner's calls.

 - If the call recipient consents to calls from the prisoner, staff must:

 - advise that they will automatically be notified on picking up the phone that a call is being received from a prisoner and that they can either accept or refuse the call

 - advise the call recipient the periods of the day when they are likely to receive a call from the prisoner